Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

 ## Introduction

+The idea behind this proposal is to define a new list of schemes with a custom protocol handler that we want to install as Predefined Handler.

+The ```ProtocolHandlerReggistry``` class will be the responsible of using this list to install the predefined handlers, in the way, and under the constraints, explained in this document.

+* This document status: Active
+* Expected venue: Chromium specific discussion forums
+* Current version: this document

+### Context

 The ```ProtocolHandlerRegistry``` has an API to silently register a custom handler as part of the Registry's initialization logic.
 This will be the default handler for the specific protocol, but it won't be assigned as won't be stored in the user's preferences storage.

 For now, only [ChromeOS Ash](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/chromeos/README.md) uses predefined handlers.
 Specifically it registers handlers for ```mailto```and ```webcal``` schemes: